“It is despair that sees the work failing in one’s own failure.

 As Christians, we have so much good work to do.
 The kingdom of God is being built all around us, and we are all invited to participate.

 It sounds prideful to say that we are working in God’s kingdom.
-What audacious excess of praise to call a thing both divine and royal!
-Yet, as these words suggest, working for God’s kingdom is the greatest and most meaningful work we have to do in this life, so great and meaningful that it would indeed be prideful if we thought could do such work without God’s grace.
+From a worldly perspective, it must seem a special audacity to call our work both divine and royal!
+Yet, as these words suggest, working for God’s kingdom is the greatest and most meaningful work we have to do in this life: so great and meaningful that it would indeed be prideful if we thought could do such work without God’s grace.

 We need to be sure, then, that we see our work in light of God’s grace.
 Unfortunately, this doesn’t seem to come naturally, at least not for me.
 I often forget that the good work I do is based on God’s grace in my life.
 Moreover when I forget, a subtle shift in perspective can take me from a vision of how great a work I am allowed to participate in to a vision of my own importance in doing such work.